That's What I Like (Bruno Mars song): Composition

-"That's What I Like" is a hip hop soul, new jack swing, R&B, and funk song.
-It was composed in the key of B♭ minor at a tempo of 134 beats per minute.
-Mars's vocal range spans from G4 to C5.
+"That's What I Like" is a hip hop soul, pop, R&B, and funk song.
+It was composed in the key of B♭ minor at a tempo of 67 beats per minute.
 The song features Mars in the center of the track, supported by enthusiastic backing vocals, Boyz II Men-style finger-snaps, a "silky pre-chorus", and "punctuating ad libs".
 Bill Lamb of ThoughtCo described the single as an "R&B groove, giving a nod to the new jack swing music of the late 1980s and early 1990s".

 Billboard's Andrew Unterberger said the song is reminiscent of the R&B from the early 1990s, infused with New Jack Swing and a little hip-hop, comparing it to the "harmonies and Uptown production of early Jodeci".
-Christopher R. Weingarten of Rolling Stone wrote that the track "brings the silky vibes" of R. Kelly's 12 Play (1993) "into the boom of modern trap".
+Christopher Weingarten of Rolling Stone wrote that the track "brings the silky vibes" of R. Kelly's 12 Play (1993) "into the boom of modern trap".
 Chris Molanphy from Slate defined "That's What I Like" as a mix of the "80s-into-90s styles like New Edition pop-and-B and New Jack Swing" infused with "the skittering, thumping 808 drums of a modern trap" song.
-Molanphy compared Mars's vocals to those of Bobby Brown, especially in his "high-register vocal".
+He compared Mars's vocals to those of Bobby Brown, especially in his "high-register vocal".
 Katherine St. Asaph of Pitchfork compared its sound to that of The 20/20 Experience (2013) by Justin Timberlake.
 Vulture's Craig Jenkins noted a resemblance between the composition of "That's What I Like" and The Neptunes' production of "Kitty Kat" (2006) by Beyoncé.
 The lyrics of the song have been described as "playful" and "opulent"; they were written from the point of view of someone "who loves himself" and luxury ("strawberry champagne and ice bucket") as much as his lover, with her being promised everything she wants, being allowed to "dictate the pace of the night".
 Mars references "Julio" from "Uptown Funk".
 On February 26, 2019, West Java's Indonesian Broadcasting Commission placed a daytime ban on the radio broadcast of several songs, including "That's What I Like", due to their adult, offensive and obscene lyrics.